Canadian Forts

 ¤ Gaillardin Redoubt

-Built on the main summit of Castle Hill next to Fort Royal.
-A log or timber work.
-Guarded against land attacks from the rear.
+Built on the main summit of Castle Hill near Fort Royal.
+A log or timber work, it guarded Castle Hill against land attacks from the rear.

 ¤ Fort Royal

-Built on Castle Hill overlooking Fort Louis, it was a square fort with four half-bastions, with stone revetted walls, and a blockhouse.
+Built on Castle Hill overlooking Fort Louis, it was a square work with four half-bastions, with stone-revetted walls, and a blockhouse.
 The original blockhouse was removed by 1701.
-The ruins contain the remains of barracks, a powder magazine, a guardhouse, and a later blockhouse (1762).
+The ruins contain the remains of barracks, a powder magazine, a guardhouse, and a later British blockhouse (1762).
+Outer works located on the west side of Castle Hill include Horseshoe Battery, La Fontaine Battery, and the Detached Redoubt, all within the national park boundary.
+See also Canadian Register of Historic Places

 ¤ Fort Frederick